instrumentisto/rust-incubator/4_backend/4_3_api/README.md

 Another strong part of [GraphQL] is that its __protocol is [transport][204]-agnostic__, so the same schema and queries, used via [HTTP], are __easily reusable via [WebSocket]__, allowing to [stream data][205] with almost zero effort atop.

-For more familiarity with [GraphQL], read through the following articles:
+To be familiar with [GraphQL], read through:
 - [GraphQL docs: Introduction to GraphQL][206]
 - [The Fullstack Tutorial for GraphQL][207]